robzienert/community/rfc/plugins.md

 Plugins are placed in a different location for Deck so that it can serve plugin resources.

 #### VM Based Environment
-Plugins and their configurations are baked into image.
+Plugins and their configurations may be baked into image.

 ### Plugin Configuration